adamsan/git-db/README.md

 If you have a lot of repositories on your local machine _(work, tutorial, experiments, hobby projects, etc..)_, in different folders, drives, it can be hard to keep track, where everything is.

-GITDB tries to solve this problem by scanning the computer for existing git repositories, and keeping a record about them in a sqlite database in `~/.gitdb/repos.db`, and hooking into git commands, and updating the state of repositories.
+GITDB solves this problem by keeping and maintaining a database about the local repositories.
+Stores basic information in a sqlite database in `~/.gitdb/.repos.db`, and hooks into git commands (post-commit), and updates the state of repositories, when a commit happens.

 You can find and list all the repositories on your machine, or your most recent ones, and `cd` into it.

+> **⚠  WARNING: To users with custom git workflows/tools.**
+> If you are using customised git hooks (post-commit) in your workflow, or use tools, that rely on them,
+> or on `global templatedir` this tool might be interfering with it!

 ### Commands: